holoviz/panel/doc/how_to/migrate/from_streamlit.md

 This guide can also be used as

 - an alternative *Introduction to Panel* guide if you are already familiar with Streamlit.
 - a means of comparing Streamlit and Panel on a more detailed level.
-You won't see the unique features that Panel provides though.
+You won't see the many additional unique and powerful features that Panel provides though.

 ---